oiegorov/expo_improved/README.md

 1. Describe all your requirements (sites, nodes, environments, walltime, etc. -- for the full list see lib/g5k_api.rb) and run reservation (+ deployment if :types => ["deploy"] was specified)

 2. Do whatever you want with reserved nodes (using $all variable to address nodes and Expo's DSL commands: task, atask, ptask, etc.)

+### More specific reservation

+As Expo uses OAR2 to reserve the nodes, most of the parameters you specify in g5k_init have the same semantics as in OAR.
+Thus, if we want to reserve 2 nodes in Lyon, on Sagittaire cluster with 8192KB of CPU cache we will have the following test file:

+    require 'g5k_api'

+    g5k_init(
+      :site => ["lyon", "grenoble"],
+      :resources => ["{cluster='sagittaire' and memcpu=8192}/nodes=2", "nodes=1"]
+    )
+    g5k_run

+    check $all

+    #copy a tarball from the frontend to the nodes and output the text
+    #file from the tarball
+    $all.uniq.each { |node|
+      copy "~/tars/simple.tar", node, :location => $all.gw, :path => "/home/oiegorov/hello/"
+      task node, "tar xvf /home/oiegorov/hello/simple.tar -C /home/oiegorov/hello" task node, "cat /home/oiegorov/hello/readmeplz"
+      task node, "rm /home/oiegorov/hello/*"
+    }